Kim Baird

 Lisa Ethans

-Ms. Ethans is a recently retired Financial Advisory Partner of Deloitte Canada.
-During her 30+ years at Deloitte, she held a variety of leadership roles including founding and leading the firm’s National Aboriginal Client Services practice.
+Lisa is the founder, President and Chair of the Chief Joe Mathias British Columbia Aboriginal Scholarship Fund.
+Prior to retiring from Deloitte, she held a variety of leadership roles including founding and leading the firm’s National Aboriginal Client Services practice and the wealth management practice.
 She was awarded a Fellowship from the Canadian Institute of Chartered Professional Accountants (FCPA), previously the Institute of Chartered Accountants (FCA); she is a qualified Chartered Business Valuator (CBV) and she holds the ICD.D designation from the Institute of Corporate Directors.
-In addition to chairing the Chief Joe Mathias BC Aboriginal Scholarship Board, she also serves as a Board Director of First Nations Bank of Canada, FNB Trust, BC Lottery Corporation, Artemis Gold and the Chartered Professional Accountants of BC.
+In addition to chairing the Chief Joe Mathias BC Aboriginal Scholarship Board, she serves as a Board Director of First Nations Bank of Canada, FNB Trust, BC Lottery Corporation, and Artemis Gold.

 Danielle Levine, BA, MBA